-In 1588, the building was acquired by the city’s guild of shoemakers’ guild in 1588, and they used as a community centre and small chapel, dedicated to Saint Crispin or Saint Crispian, the patron of shoemakers.
+In 1588, the building was acquired by the city’s shoemakers’ guild in 1588, and they used it as a community centre and small chapel, dedicated to Saint Crispin or Saint Crispian, the patron of shoemakers.

 It was used as a primary school for a brief period in the 19th century until its original use and decorations were rediscovered.

 A gate in the east wall leads into a small courtyard and the synagogue has an unusual shape because of the layout of the surrounding streets.

 The entrance to the synagogue is at the courtyard with three openings: a door and two windows on either side.
 Beyond the façade, the entrance hall has a wooden stairwell that leads up to the women’s balcony.

 Inside, the main prayer hall is small compared with other buildings or houses of the period, and measures 6.5 by 7 meters, with a high roof at 11.5 meters.

 The women’s section, which must have had latticework to act as a screen at one time, has three broad arches that look down into the main part of the synagogue.
 These arches are decorated with elaborately interwoven stucco and latticework that is typical of Sephardic synagogues.
 These three arches are interwoven with elaborate patterns and Hebrew text.
 The central arch is raised to accommodate the doorway.